-The Cemetery has three entrances located on Thornwood Avenue.
-Vehicles should use the main entrance on Thornwood Avenue, and a second access point is at the junction of Woodlands Avenue and Alveston Road.
+The Cemetery has three entrances on Alvaston Road.
+Vehicles should use the main entrance opposite Thornwood Avenue.
+A second access point is at the junction of Woodlands Avenue and Alveston Road.
 The gates are open from dawn until dusk 365 days a year.
 There are bus stops nearby on Hyde Road and Reddish Lane.
 There is limited parking within the cemetery.

 Gorton Cemetery opened in 1900 and covers 13 hectares of land.
 The cemetery has over 18,000 graves and 80,000 people have been buried there since it opened.